rehackxyz/REUN10N/CTF-writeups/2024/ImaginaryCTF2024/forensics-dogmom/README.md

 Find where this picture was taken; submit your flag as ictf, both rounded to three decimal places. (example: ictf{-12.345_66.533})
 ## Solution
 Building likely Cathedral of Learning.
+Based on this https://www.flickr.com/photos/irisphotos/5850869803

 ### Flag
 `ictf{40.444_-79.954}`